 How could they support me?

-It’s also important here that you clarify what kinds of resources you might need along your journey.
+It’s also important that you clarify what kind of resources you might need on your journey.
 Ask yourself:

 What resources might I need?